abeeb1000/Animal-Trading-Card/README.md

 # Animal Trading Cards
-The application offers the following properties:
+The application offers the following properties

+## properties
 - A web page of an Animal and its features.
 - Responsive
-     - for view only on laptops or big screens
 - cross-browser consistency

 ## Requirements
   Internet browser